 Now you’ll notice that I don’t and won’t (I never say never) feature white potatoes in my recipes because this is a true reflection of my food habits.

 White potatoes (albeit a fibrous carbohydrate) stimulates insulin levels at an astronomical rate incomparsion to sweet potatoes and presently more people are gravitating towards sweet potatoes because of it’s nutritional properties and it’s considered a clean starchy vegetables.

-Might I add another handy tip for flipping over the tortilla, actually scrap that.
+Cooking both sides of the omelette – Might I add another handy tip for flipping over the tortilla, actually scrap that.
 When I cooked the first side, rather than toss the darn thing over, I placed the pan under the grill and cooked the top half.
 It’s so much more simpler and hassle free.